rauljmz/Sitecore.VisualStudio.Snippets/README.md

 * scUrl - add a reference to the LinkManager.GetItemUrl to obtain a string with the href.
 * scUserSwitcher - add a user switcher impersonating a known user name.
 Can be used as a surround snippet.

+### HTML Snippets
+* scHtmlField - add an HTML helper with Field extension method.
+There is a alternate version with some common image manipulation parameters.